Kintsugi,

 Tzofiya Bookstein

 Tzofiya began studying Kintsugi at Urujyu Studio in December of 2023.
 Since then she has taken private lessons with Maki-e artist Ryosuke Kanamoto.
-She joined the Urushi Classroom of Sato Kiyomatsu Shoten, a traditional Urushi Studio in Kyoto City, in March of 2025, and joined their team as a production assistant and Urushi Experience teacher in September of 2025.
+She joined the Craftwork Classroom of Sato Kiyomatsu Shoten, a traditional Japanese Urushi Studio in Kyoto City, in March of 2025, and joined their team as a production assistant and Urushi Experience teacher in September of 2025.

 She recently founded TIQUN Studio, which emerged from commissions from artists and friends around Kyoto.
 She enjoys mending beloved objects and found treasures, as well as leading Urushi experiences for international visitors.